 How to Fix 504 Gateway Timeout Error Fast!

 While it may feel as if your site is destined to remain in the dark, fixing a 504 Gateway Timeout Error isn’t as complicated or time-consuming as you may assume.

-- Refresh Webpage – While this may seem too simple, many times the 504 Error was a one-time issue due to a blip in network connections.
+- Refresh the Web Page – While this may seem too simple, many times the 504 error was a one-time error due to a blip in network connections.
 Always attempt to refresh the page before moving to the next step.

-- Restart Network Connections – Since the fundamental culprit of a 504 error is an improper connection, or a lack of connectivity, restarting your wireless router, modem or turning your computer WiFi on-and-off often fixes the problem.
+- Restart Network Connections – Since the fundamental culprit of a 504 error is an improper connection, or a lack of connectivity, restarting your wireless router, modem, or even your computer’s Wi-Fi connection, often clears the 504 error.
 Remember, when restarting your wireless router or modem, completely unplug the device and wait up to 5 minutes before turning it back on.
 This performs a hard IP address reset.

-- Confirm Proxy Server Settings – Incorrect proxy settings often result in this common issue.
+- Confirm Proxy Server Settings – Incorrect proxy settings often result in the common 504 error appearing.
 If you aren’t sure what your proxy server settings should be, check out this official list or contact your hosting provider.

 - Adjust DNS Server Settings – Sometimes DNS servers can be the cause of a 504 error.
 While this isn’t exactly a rare cause, if other devices or websites load without delivering a 504 error, then this isn’t the likely culprit.

-- Check Firewall Settings – Make sure your firewall is properly configured to allow necessary server connections.
+- Check Firewall Settings – The 504 Gateway Error could occur due to your general firewall settings.
+Make sure your firewall is properly configured to allow necessary server connections.
 Review the firewall blocks and confirm that your site, or the site you wish to visit, isn’t accidentally being blocked as a security measure.